Skip to main content

 Student Academic Experience

-The required credits for a student with no prior related course work is 44.
+The required credits for a student with no prior related course work is 43.
 Students will have the opportunity to decrease their number of credits during the advisement process, prior to the start of the first semester.
-Students will also be asked to complete assessments in relevant topics/fields.
-In some circumstances other types of criteria (published papers, software packages, etc.) will be used to assess mastery of a topic.
+Students will be asked to complete assessments in relevant topics/fields.

 Yes, there is a process by which you can switch your concentration during your degree.

-You may not transfer credits from other institutions and have them count toward the MS degree, however, certain course requirements may be waived based on the applicant's undergraduate course work, the successful completion of the placement exam(s), and at the discretion of the Applied Statistics for Social Science Research program.
+You may not transfer credits from other institutions and have them count toward the MS degree, however, certain course requirements may be waived based on the successful completion of the acceleration exam(s) or at the discretion of the Applied Statistics for Social Science Research program.
 Waiving will decrease the number of credits needed to complete the program and will allow students greater flexibility in pursuing course work relevant to their specific interests.

 It is possible to work full time and still take classes, however our classes are offered at all times of day, including during the standard work day.
 Part-time students that work need to have the flexibility to schedule their hours to accommodate their class schedule.
 Asynchronous engagement in standard courses is not an option for this program.
 For more information see the FAQs related to the Part-Time Experience.